Pitted Donax Clam Shell

 Pitted Donax Clam Shell, Donax punctatostriatus.
 Size: 4.2 cm (1.7 inches) x 1.1 cm Shell collected from within the estuary of the Magdalena Bay complex, Baja California Sur, October 2018.
 Identification courtesy of Bob Hillis, Ivins, Utah.

-The Pitted Donax Clam, Donax punctatostriatus (Hanley, 1843), is a bivalve mollusk that is a member of the Donacidae Family of Donax Clams.
-They are known in Mexico as coquina punteada.
-The shell has a triangular profile with a rounded ventral margin.
-The anterior of the shell is long and rounded and the posterior end appears chopped-off.
-The shell is inflated and about one and a half times longer than it is high.
+Description: The Pitted Donax Clam Shell is moderately inflated and has a trigonal profile.
+The anterior of the shell is long and rounded and the posterior end is truncate (appears chopped-off).
 The exterior of the shell is sculpted with fine radial ridges and when viewed under magnification, small linear pits (punctuations) can be seen between the ridges, especially at the shell’s ends.
 These pits are what gives the shell its common and scientific names.
 The interior margin is finely crenulate (serrated).
-The exterior of the shell is shiny white to tan color, often with darker colored radial or concentric bands; the interior is white with purple wash or blotching, especially at the posterior end.
+The exterior of the shell is shiny white to tan in color, often with darker colored radial or concentric bands.
+The interior is white with purple wash or blotching, especially at the posterior end.
 Pitted Donax Clam Shells reach a maximum of 4.8 cm (1.9 inches) in length and 1.3 cm (0.5 inches) in height.